joehuchette/OR-software-tools-2016/2-data-wrangling/README.md

 - `exercises.R`: After each main presentation section, you'll break off and work on your own or with a neighbor to work through a few more examples.
 This file contains both the prompts and solutions.

 You may also find the following files useful:
-- `presentation.R`: This is a more advanced script that contains comments following the outline of `script.r`, but doesn't contain any of the commands.
-If you'd like to type out the code yourself during the session, you can use this shell file.
+- `presentation.R`: This is a skeleton script that contains comments following the outline of `script.r`, but doesn't contain any of the commands.
+If you feel you'd like somewhere to type out the code yourself during the session, you can use this skeleton file instead of or in addition to `script.R`.
-- `grades.R`, a short script that contains the commands shown on the toy data set in the slides.
+- `grades.R`: A short script that contains the commands shown on the toy data set in the slides.
 This file is primarily for your reference.

 ## Additional Resources